allthingsraman/pynxtools-raman/docs/guides/adjust_config_file.md

 The `wavelength` value will not be written into the output NeXus file.
 Similarly, if your config file is empty, no entry will be generated at all.
 Even if your `eln_data.yaml` file is full of entries.

 2. You keep `"/ENTRY[entry]/INSTRUMENT[instrument]/beam_incident/wavelength": "@eln"` from the config file, but remove the respective entry in the `eln_data.yaml` file:
-No value will be assigned or an error will occur.
+No value will be assigned and the NeXus entry will not be in the output nexus file.
+Though, a warning will be invoked in the dataconversion (`WARNING: No key found`).

 3. You want to specify, that `beam_incident` is a `NXbeam` class:
 Replace `beam_incident` by `BEAM[beam_incident]`